 “That’s an all-time off the charts record,” says Greg LeRoy, executive director, who worries about misinformation that has circulated among government officials—sometimes encouraged by consultants—that governments were being required to match federal fiscal benefits and tax breaks.
 “That’s absolutely not true.”

 Up until recently, a lot of speculation has viewed those companies and states as early leaders in the play for federal dollars.
 They still may be.
 But state and local governments now must also pay heed to clear signals from the Commerce Department that it is not looking favorably at large state and local tax incentives that are directed at one company, but has a strong preference for government assistance that is directed at strengthening workforce development, infrastructure and educational institutions that will support the larger community, create good jobs, supportive economic partners, contribute to the success of semiconductor development and rebuild economic opportunity for areas that have so far missed out.

-“A smart government will look at how the NOFO describes state and local incentives and how it specifies that the Commerce Department that create spillover benefits,” says Ellen Harpel, president of Business Development Advisors and CEO and founder of Smart Incentives, which works with state and local governments to help them use incentives effectively and responsibly.
+“A smart government will look at how the NOFO describes state and local incentives and how it specifies that the Commerce Department will encourage projects that create spillover benefits,” says Ellen Harpel, president of Business Development Advisors and CEO and founder of Smart Incentives, which works with state and local governments to help them use incentives effectively and responsibly.
 “I think if governments are paying attention, that’s what the Commerce Department has said is important.”

 It’s probably too soon to tell, Harpel says, whether the instructions—which are directed to companies and not to governments—have started to encourage changes in executive or legislative direction.
 She also notes that the deals that have already been signed provide taxpayer support of workforce development and infrastructure improvements.